ockedman/DH2323-AGI---Spider-Man-simulator/README.md

 <img width="1038" height="530" alt="Capture d&#39;écran 2025-12-04 000221" src="https://github.com/user-attachments/assets/5a7dafcf-7d66-4039-a660-dfad708676d6" />

 # Solving the distance constraint
-One of the most crucial parts of our simulation is respecting the distance constraint, e.g. forcing the distance between every pair of points to be constant.
+One of the most crucial parts of our simulation is respecting the distance constraint, e.g., forcing the distance between every pair of points to be constant.
 The calculations take into account the difference vector and the respective weights, as weightier points move more than lighter ones.
-If a point reaches a surface, it's considered as "sticky" and cannot move anymore, thus have an almost null weight.
+If a point reaches a surface, it's considered "sticky" and cannot move anymore, thus has almost null weight.
 For points $p_i$ and $p_j$, with respective weights of $w_i$ and $w_j$, for a fixed distance of $d$, their correctiones are

 <p align="center">$\Delta p_i=-\Delta \lambda_i * w_i*\frac{p_i-p_j}{|p_i-p_j|}$</p>